ryandeussing/jimhopper/_the-brain/cycles.md

 Cycles of suffering are caused (and partly constituted by) seeking escapes that only perpetuate suffering.
 Cycles of suffering are often cycles of addiction (defined broadly to include all habitual behaviors used repeatedly to seek escape from suffering, including habitual mental behaviors like obsessing and ruminating).

-All of these cycles of suffering – however addictive or harmful – are about the pursuit of quick fixes that bring no more satisfaction or “reward” than this: brief and partial escape from an unwanted experience.
+All of these cycles of suffering – however addictive or harmful – are about the pursuit of quick fixes that bring no more satisfaction or 'reward' than this: brief and partial escape from an unwanted experience.

 Different cycles of suffering involve distinct unhealthy relationships among the circuitries of fear, seeking, satisfaction and embodiment.
 And there are two very common cycles of suffering, one revolving around fear and anxiety, and the other around depression, defeat and demoralization.